June 2026 residential building permits data releasedExplore

 Why does seasonal adjustment matter?+

-The Census publishes seasonally adjusted figures for the national and broad regional series.
-PUMSdata's local (state/metro/county/city) figures are not seasonally adjusted, so compare a month to the same month a year earlier rather than to the prior month.
+The Census publishes seasonally adjusted figures for the national and broad regional series. pumsdata's local (state/metro/county/city) figures are not seasonally adjusted, so compare a month to the same month a year earlier rather than to the prior month.

-Where does this building-permit data come from?+
+Where does this building permits data come from?+

-All figures come from the U.S. Census Bureau's Building Permits Survey (BPS), a monthly census of permit-issuing jurisdictions.
-PUMSdata is an independent product that makes it easy to map and compare, and is not affiliated with the Census Bureau.
+All figures come from the U.S. Census Bureau's Building Permits Survey (BPS), a monthly census of permit-issuing jurisdictions. pumsdata is an independent product that makes it easy to map and compare, and is not affiliated with the Census Bureau.